SushmithaUmasudhan/TrustSupport/README.md

 3. Frustration was sometimes expressed indirectly.
 4. Intent misclassification contributed to some escalation failures.
 5. The small labelled dataset limited the diversity of escalation examples.

+## Decision Log

+1. Selected AmazonHelp for its large support-interaction volume.
+2. Used `response_tweet_id` to reconstruct customer-brand relationships.
+3. Defined eight intents to keep classification focused.
+4. Treated unresolved support as an escalation signal.
+5. Created 200 hand-labelled examples for evaluation.
+6. Used stratified splitting to handle class imbalance.
+7. Compared unweighted and balanced Logistic Regression.
+8. Selected the balanced classifier based on improved macro-F1.
+9. Used TF-IDF for historical-response retrieval.
+10. Excluded self-matches to prevent retrieval leakage.
+11. Grounded responses in historical AmazonHelp replies.
+12. Analysed escalation false negatives as safety failures.
+13. Validated the LLM judge against human ratings.
+14. Used held-out evaluation for final results.
+15. Reported limitations due to the small labelled dataset.

 ## Repository Files